wenjunli925/openFrameworks-assignment/Assignment_2/README.md

 ## Descirption

-This is my Week_02 assignment in openFrameworks class.
+This is my Week_02 assignment for openFrameworks class.

 ## Screenshots